GfSE/SAF-Specification/developing-saf/concept/concepts.md

-specifies that a usage of a logical element specifies the usage of a physical element.
+Specifies that a usage of a logical element specifies functions for the usage of a physical element.
 ## ILIScontainingILCM
 1 [Internal Logical Interaction Scenario](#Internal-Logical-Interaction-Scenario) ILIScontainingILCM 0..* [Internal Logical Chronological Message](#Internal-Logical-Chronological-Message)